-The Cubs have signed left-handed reliever Wesley Wright to a one-year deal believed to be for $1.425MM, tweets Bob Nightengale of USA Today.
+DECEMBER 4: The Cubs have signed left-handed reliever Wesley Wright to a one-year deal for $1.425MM, tweets Bob Nightengale of USA Today.
 Wright, who was recently non-tendered by the Rays, is represented by Reynolds Sports Management.

 The 28-year-old came to Tampa for the stretch last year after he was traded via waiver claim from the Astros.
 He posted a combined 3.69 ERA in 53 2/3 innings for the two clubs.
 As one might expect, Wright has historically been much more effective against lefties.
 When facing same-handed hitters, he has posted a career 3.11 K:BB ratio while surrendering only a .655 OPS.